armanexplorer/Connect-to-SharifNet/README.md

 # Sharif Connect
-Conenct to Sharif networks with one click/command in Windows/Linux.
+Conenct to Sharif networks automatically in all platforms.

-# Install and Run
+# Setup & Run
-1. Downlaod last release and extract it.
+After downlaoding the [last release](https://github.com/armanexplorer/Sharif-Connect/releases/latest) and extracting it, you will have two choices:

+## Bash-based / Batch-based (Recommended)
+1. For Windows / Linux, open `connect.bat` / `connect.sh` file accordingly and edit the username and password lines based on your account information.

+2. Run updated file (the `.sh` file should get the execute permission using `chmod u+x connect.sh`)

+## Python-based
+1. Install `python3`

-2. Open the `credentials.txt` and edit the `username` and `password` lines.
+2. Open the `credentials.txt` file and edit the username and password lines

-3. Make sure you are connected to one of the Sharif networks.

-4. For run in Windows, just double click `sharif_connect.bat` file, and for Linux, run `./sharif_connect.py` in terminal.
+3. For run in Windows, just double click `sharif_connect.bat` file, and for Linux, run `./sharif_connect.py` in terminal (after adding execute permission using `chmod u+x sharif_connect.py`)

-5. Done!